cloudmesh/classes/docs/source/i524/2017/technologies.rst

 394. Apache Apex

-     Apache Apex is “a YARN(Hadoop 2.0)-native platform that unifies cloud and batch processing” :cite:`www-apacheapexwiki`.This
+     Apache Apex is "a YARN(Hadoop 2.0)-native platform that unifies cloud and batch processing" :cite:`www-apacheapexwiki`.This
      project was developed under Apache License 2.0 and was driven by Data Torrent.
 It can be used for processing both streams of data and static files making it more relevant in the context of